valory-xyz/autonolas-aip/content/aips/automate_relayer_marketplace.md

 Let us break down the document structure.
 We first discuss in [[III.
 Motivation](#iii-motivation)] the motivation for introducing a marketplace for mechs, as well as smart contract automation and gas abstraction in the Olas ecosystem (these two will take the form of tasks that mechs can perform, on top of the existing task of AI workflow).
 In [[IV.
 Specification](#iv-specification)], we provide details for how the automation and gas abstraction services could work, as well as a first implementation of the Mech Marketplace.

-In terms of deployment of these services, we considered two possible routes: 1) implement them as protocol-owned services, following the procedure described in [AIP-2](https://github.com/valory-xyz/autonolas-aip/pull/2); 2) or enable operators to run these services in the same way as they run [sovereign agents services](https://olas.network/learn).
+In terms of deployment of these services, we considered two possible routes:

+1. Implement them as protocol-owned services, following the procedure described in [AIP-2](https://github.com/valory-xyz/autonolas-aip/pull/2);
+2. Enable operators to run these services in the same way as they run [sovereign agents services](https://olas.network/learn).

 We argue for rejecting the first option in [[V. Generalized Mech Marketplace](#v-generalized-mech-marketplace)].
 Following the second option, we also argue for enabling any agent to register as a mech, allowing them to provide whatever type of service they choose to offer.